Our Funds and Foundations

 As the community foundation of Hamilton County, it supports projects designed to make the entire community a beautiful place to live, work and play.

-Created by area philanthropists and managed by expert effective philanthropy officers at CICF.
+Created by area philanthropists and managed by our expert effective philanthropy team at CICF.

 The Thomas P. and Sondra D. Sheehan Charitable Foundation focuses on improving the lives of children facing debilitating medical challenges.